ianharper/AccuTermClient/README.md

 source code editing and compiling on remote MV servers as well as executing commands and using the native data conversion processing codes (OCONV/ICONV).

 ## Features
-### Standard Features - Will work with all MV DBMS that support Accuterm
+### Standard Features
+These features will work with all MV DBMS that support Accuterm.
 * Download & upload files
 * Compile source code
 * Lock/Unlock items on the MultiValue server